ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

   contramap f (Predicate b) = Predicate $ b . f
 ```

-We can see from the definition of `Predicate b` that all we are doing is running the supplied function `f` **before** the function within `Predicate b`.
-The reason we do that is to adapt a new input type to match an existing input type for some functionality.
+We can see from the definition of `Predicate a` that all we are doing is running the supplied function `f` **before** the function within `Predicate b`.
+The reason we do that is to adapt a new input type to match an existing input type to gain some functionality.

 If we revisit the (Covariant) Functor instance for `Maybe`: